research programme

 • a final ontology,

-• unrestricted relativism,
+• unrestricted epistemic relativism,

-• unrestricted equivalence between symbolic systems,
+• unrestricted equivalence between representational systems,

 • elimination of empirical science,